bigonionbots/bigonionbots/TOS.md

-- By visiting this page on our website: [https://discord.gg/SgGDVVHwUj](https://discord.gg/SgGDVVHwUj)
+- By visiting this page on our Discord server, The Onion Patch: [https://discord.gg/SgGDVVHwUj](https://discord.gg/SgGDVVHwUj)